 Sudan and major rebel group agree to resume peace talks

-The government agreed the move with the Sudan People's Liberation Movement-North led by Abdelaziz al-Hilu, one of the groups that did not join a deal signed on Monday to end wars stemming from the rule of ousted leader Omar al-Bashir.
+The Khartoum government agreed the move with the Sudan People's Liberation Movement-North led by Abdelaziz al-Hilu, one of the groups that did not join a deal signed on Monday to end wars stemming from the rule of ousted strongman Omar al-Bashir.

 It said both sides had agreed to set up workshops for different issues but gave no timeframe or details.

-Hilu's group, one of the biggest rebel forces which controls territory in southern borderlands, confirmed the agreement.
+Hilu's group, one of the biggest rebel forces that control territory in southern borderlands, confirmed the deal.

-"Yes, it is true.
-The meeting has taken place in Addis Ababa between us and Prime Minister Hamdok," Aman Amum, the group's chief negotiator, told Reuters.
-"We will continue negotiation under Juba Mediation.
-So far, there's no agreed date for the talks."
+"We will continue negotiation under Juba mediation.
+So far, there's no agreed date for the talks," Aman Amum, the group's chief negotiator, told Reuters.

+He sent Reuters a picture showing Hamdok and Hilu signing a document in English in Ethiopia on Thursday in which both sides pledged to achieve a democracy and "separation of religion and state", a major break from Bashir's repressive Islamist regime.

 There was no immediate comment from South Sudan, which hosted the talks that led to Monday's deal.

-Hilu's group had orginally joined the Juba talks but then suspended its participation.

-His group operates in a region inhabited by minority Christians and followers of African beliefs, who complain of long discrimination under Bashir, who was ousted last year, and seek a secular democratic state for the Muslim majority country.
+Hilu's group operates in a region inhabited by minority Christians and followers of African beliefs, who complain of long discrimination under Bashir, who was ousted last year, and seek a secular democratic state for the Muslim-majority country.

-The joint statement published by Hamdok's office said both sides had agreed to achieve equality for all Sudanese.

 Sudan has been riven by conflicts for decades.
-After the oil-rich south seceded in 2011, an economic crisis fuelled protests which led to Bashir's ousting.
+After the oil-rich south seceded in 2011, an economic crisis fuelled protests which led to Bashir's overthrow.

 Three major groups signed Monday's deal, including factions from Darfur where more than 300,000 people are estimated to have been killed and 2.5 million displaced since 2003.